qatrackplus/qatrackplus/docs/user/service_log/service_log.rst

 ...........................................

-It is also possible to initiate a Service event when performing a Test List by selecting the `Initiate Service Event` (if you have the required :ref:`permissions <permissions_admin>`):
+It is also possible to initiate a Service event when performing a Test List by selecting the `Initiate Service Event` checkbox (if you have the required :ref:`permissions <permissions_admin>`):